Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Introduction

 Several studies suggest the existence of discernible patterns in optimal QAOA parameters~\cite{zhou_quantum_2020,lee_parameters_2021,montanez-barrera_towards_2024}.
 Typically, cost-unitary parameters are observed to increase smoothly with depth, while mixer-unitary parameters decrease.
 Empirical results further indicate that parameters at depth \(p\) differ only slightly from those at \(p+1\)~\cite{zhou_quantum_2020}.
 This behaviour aligns with the fact that larger \(p\) correspond to a more fine-grained Trotterisation of adiabatic time evolution.
 In this work, we re-examine the assumption that optimal parameters adhere to such patterns by systematically investigating the cost landscapes of optimisation-free parameter initialisation methods for the canonical NP-complete problems \emph{MaxCut}, \emph{VertexCover}, and \emph{Max3SAT}.
 In particular, we examine linear ramp schedules~\cite{montanez-barrera_towards_2024} and compare their performance with parameters obtained through classical optimisation and a brute-force sequential method.
 Our analysis includes not only parameters consistent with the established patterns, but more importantly seeks systematic deviations, thereby accounting for degenerate optima and relating varying degrees of pattern-conformity to the expected solution quality.
 This enables an assessment of the extent to which optimal parameters realistically follow proposed patterns.
 In contrast, prior approaches typically focus solely on parameters identified by optimisation routines or other selection methods, offering no insight into the performance of neighbouring points in the optimisation landscape dynamics~\cite{albash_adiabatic_2018}.
 In summary, our main contributions are:

-\begin{enumerate} \item We replicate and confirm---using a comprehensive open source \repro---results reported in the literature, and further analyse the influence of component-wise parameter adjustments on corresponding cost-landscapes.
-We employ large-scale numerical simulations for deep circuits beyond 20 layers. \item We examine the conformance of optimal QAOA parameters to patterns suggested in the literature, and show that actually optimal parameters often \emph{fail} to follow these.
+\begin{enumerate} \item We replicate and confirm~--~using a comprehensive open source \repro~--~results reported in the literature, and further analyse the influence of component-wise parameter adjustments on corresponding cost-landscapes.
+We employ large-scale numerical simulations for deep circuits beyond 20 layers. \item We examine the conformance of optimal QAOA parameters to patterns suggested in the literature, and show that actually optimised parameters in practical settings often \emph{fail} to follow these.
 We provide guidance on when such patterns are likely to hold, as well as when and to what degree deviations may arise.
-We identify possible reasons, and uncover more accurate patterns. \item We propose a novel \emph{sequential} method for QAOA parametrisation, and demonstrate that it yields, despite its structural simplicity and little required computational effort, comparatively good results akin to more complex schemes at low depths. \end{enumerate}
+We identify possible reasons, and uncover more accurate patterns. \item We report on extensive experiments for a \emph{sequential} method to iterative parameter fixing in QAOA and perform a comparative analysis with other well known methods, demonstrating that it yields, despite its structural simplicity and little required computational effort, comparatively good results akin to more complex schemes at low depths. \end{enumerate}

 The rest of this article is structured as follows. \autoref{sec:theory} outlines the theoretical background and terminology.
 Related work is reviewed in \autoref{sec:rel_work}, followed by the experimental setup in \autoref{sec:method}.
 Results are presented in \autoref{sec:results}, with attention to symmetries, parameter concentration, and fixed-parameter implications. \autoref{sec:discussion} considers the potential of optimisation-free approaches and the role of parameter patterns.
 We conclude in \autoref{sec:conclusion}.